Tuition & Fees

 [ top ]

 A general lab and studio materials fee of $125.00 per semester will be charged to each student’s account.
 This fee covers normal usage, “wear and tear,” and basic supplies for laboratory and studio projects.
-For new students, this fee is payable on acceptance of admission and is non-refundable.
+For new and continuing students, this fee is payable on acceptance of admission or semester and is non-refundable.

 Students electing to live in Student Residence will be responsible for paying the regular housing fees.
 The fees for the 2017-2018 academic year are $12,270.00 for a double (two students per bedroom) and $13,370.00 for a single (one student per bedroom).
 The fees cover residence for the fall and spring semesters and may be paid in two parts.